WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 # mca-pretermbirths-analysis

-This repository contains the code and data required to generate the LBW and preterm birth 2020 estimates [1,2].
+This repository contains the code and data required to generate the WHO/UNICEF LBW and Preterm birth 2020 estimates [1,2].
 It also contains the regional and global LBW and Preterm outputs.

 1  Okwaraji Y, Krasevec J, Bradley E et al. National, regional and global estimates of low birthweight in 2020, with trends from 2000: a systematic analysis.
 Lancet (in press).